Whiplash is the most common injury sequelae following motor vehicle accidents

 - rear-end collisions typically cause more cervical spine damage than do frontal or side collisions

-We Accept Auto Insurance Or Attorney Representation: There is Typically No Up Front Cost
+We Accept Auto Insurance & Third Party Billing Or Attorney Representation: There is Typicaly No Up Front Cost For Care

 We realize you have a choice in whom you consider for your health care provisions and we sincerely appreciate your trust in choosing our service for those needs.
 If you, a friend, or family member requires care, we would be honored to render our services.
 Call Us: (919) 626-8220